SanderRonde/home-automation/README.md

 The code for the microcontroller driving it can be found [over at this repository](https://github.com/SanderRonde/board-temperature-controller-driver).

-#### Info-screen
+#### Kiosk

-The info-screen module works through some fairly simple REST API's hosted on localhost.
+The kiosk module works through some fairly simple REST API's hosted on localhost.
 Because it's all hosted on and only accessible from localhost, there isn't much need for complexity.
 Getting the temperature from inside is done through the temperature module and getting the temperature outside is done through the [openweathermap API](https://openweathermap.org/api).
 The upcoming calendar is fetched through google's calendar API, first requring the user to give permission to the app for their google account.

 #### Webhook